How does it work?

 Early action is beneficial to mental well-being.

-Sometimes the counsellor will not be able to support the young person or teen if they are not willing to engage.
+The counsellor will not be able to support the young person or teen if they are not willing to engage.
 There is the option for the parents to work with the counsellor and access some parent support